violasignorile01/UFC_Machine_Learning_Model/README.md

 ## Data Cleaning Process
 Data cleaning was a very essential part, as two data sets were being combined, and there were important decisions made to figure out which aspects were needed from each

-* The process started with reading in both csv datasets, with Pandas - one of them being a ‘history’ file, and the other a ‘current’ file
+* The process started with reading in both csv datasets, with Pandas - one of them being a ‘history’ file, and the other a ‘current’ file;
-* Then, for both csv’s, the dates were converted from their original date format to datetime format, by assigning the date column to a variable, also using Pandas
+* Then, for both csv’s, the dates were converted from their original date format to datetime format, by assigning the date column to a variable, also using Pandas;
-* Then dates were only choosen from the ‘current’ file if they were after August 6th 2019, since all dates before then already existed in the ‘history’ file - this was done in order to not have any duplicates in the data
+* Then dates were only choosen from the ‘current’ file if they were after August 6th 2019, since all dates before then already existed in the ‘history’ file - this was done in order to not have any duplicates in the data;
-* Columns were then chosen to keep in the dataframe by finding which columns were common in both files
+* Columns were then chosen to keep in the dataframe by finding which columns were common in both files;
-* The data that contained draws, women’s weight divisions, and catch weight divisions were all dropped, in order to have a more accurate model
+* The data that contained draws, women’s weight divisions, and catch weight divisions were all dropped, in order to have a more accurate model;
     * catch weight division is when two fighters agree upon an arbitrary weight, outside the standard weight classes - this data was believed to not be very useful for the model
 * Finally, using the new filtered dates, now in datetime format, and the common columns chosen, the new, complete data frame was created